 As you wander the streets, you will be taken back 150 years to the place where Indian soldiers fought the British.
 If vibrant city life becomes too much, escape to one of Delhi’s many green spaces.

-My favourites include the Lodhi Gardens, where you can discover Mughal tombs, an array of birdlife or the Baha’i House of Worship, more commonly known as the Lotus Temple.
+My favorites include the Lodhi Gardens, where you can discover Mughal tombs, an array of birdlife or the Baha’i House of Worship, more commonly known as the Lotus Temple.
 Not only is this an iconic piece of architecture but it’s a blissfully cool and serene retreat – a world away from Old Delhi.

 Jaipur is renowned for its beautiful palaces and these are certainly a must-see for most visitors.
 However, to really understand what makes the ‘Pink City’ tick, spend a day with Umaid Singh Ranawat and explore the Badi Chaupad and Johari Bazaar areas of the city.